 Raiffeisen MegaTrends ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of so-called ESG (environmental, social, governance) criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities in equities and equity-equivalent securities.
+It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of so-called ESG (environmental, social, governance) criteria.
+At least 51% of the fund assets are invested in the form of directly purchased individual securities in equities and equity-equivalent securities.
 The areas of technology, climate change, mobility, water and demographic change are taken into consideration during investment.
 The fund will not invest in companies in the arms industry or in companies which violate labor and human rights.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits at notice.
+The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
 The fund is internationally oriented.